s3664099/island_of_secrets/readme.md

 ### Model ###

-So, as it turns out, the only real pattern that I seem to use after uni is the MVC pattern, and that is basically for my own projects.
-Then again, I basically work on legacy systems, so I guess there is that (they existed long before patterns were a thing).

-Anyway, this package holds the guts of the game, and is where pretty much everything occurs.
-Then again I suspect that that is the purpose of the model package.

-**Main**

-While the start class actually fires up the game, this class builds the game and the executes it.
-Initially is generates a Game object, which holds all of the data pertaining to the game, a Player object, which holds the data for the player (though, unfortunately, they do end up criss-crossing a bit).
-Finally the GameEngine object is generated which is the guts of the game.
-Onse that has happened, the SwingUtilities is invokes to launch a GUI version of the game.

-**Game Engine**

-The engine provides the link between the Game/Player classes and the View/Controller packages.
-The constructor takes a Game object and a Player object and sets them to the corresponding objects in this class.
-There are a number of other methods in the object as well.

-- getTime - this method retrieves the amount of time that has passed since the beginning of the game, or rather how many moves are left.

-- getStatus - this retrieves the player's strength and wisdom as a string.

-- getRoom - the name of the room is retrieved and passed through the the graphical display.
-However, first of all it determines whether the player is in the 'poisoned waters' and displays that instead.
-Else, it will check what description is displayed.
-We then retrieve the room number and pass a string through to the front end after retrieving the description from the game object.

-- getItems - a list if the visible items are displayed as a string based upon the room the player happens to be in (or viewing).

-- getExits - The original game doesn't display the exits, though maybe there was a reason for this.
-Anyway, I have added the exits, which are displayed as a string and are the exits based on the room the player is viewing.

-- getSpecialExits - Displays any special exists

-- getMessage - the message for the previous move is retrieved.
-However, special message is retrieved if the player is swimming in poisoned waters, so that are added here, which includes a warning if the player has a strength less than 15.
-	       The message is retrieved from the game object and then cleared before being passed to the panel.

-- getCommands - The retrieves the previous three commands that the player has executed and passes them through to the GamePanel.

-- processCommand - This is where the command is passed when the player enters it.
-First it adds the command to the previous command list (which lists the previous three commands).
-Then it determines which panel is displayed (namely not swimming in poisoned waters).
-The processCommand object is created to determine the verb/noun numbers and then sets the error response based on the number selected.
-If there is no noun, it is set to the end afterwards.
-Finally the related item is retrieved (which includes some blank items which relate to noun with no matching item), and the command is coded (which is a means of checking a number of varibles all at once).
-		   The command is then executed.
-After this the response is determined, namely if a game has been loaded (meaning that the current player/game classes are reset to the new ones from the loaded game).
-Finally, the panel response is determined, and the game panel is reloaded.
-		   As for the poisoned water section, this is basically a minigame where the player needs to escape from the poisoned waters without dying (running out of strength).

-- getResponseType - This is method determines the responmse type.
-Namely there are three types - the normal command process, the Give
-		   Item response, and the Shelter response.

-- processGive - This determines whether a response to a give command is correct.
-Namely it should be a single noun representing somebody present.
-If a new command is typed then an error response is sent.
-If the first word is 'to' then that is dropped.
-At the end of the process, the response type is reset to a normal response.

-- processShelter - This is for the shelter command, which one option of three is selected.
-If the correct response is not selected then an error is reported.
-Like the above, once the process is completed the response type is set to normal.

-- setPanel - This sets the panel to a specific panel that is passed through.
-This is not the standard game panel.

-- resetPanel - This method resets the current gamePanel, which basically updates the display (but for some reason when it is updated the cursor does not go back to the input).

-- checkEndGame - this checks whether the endGame flag has been set in the Game object.

-- getFinalScore - this calculates the player's final score.

-- determinePanel - this determine what panel will display after the command processing is complete.
-    		   2 - the lightning panel
-    		   3 - the message panle
-    		   Otherwise just a normal panel
+The **Model** package serves as the core of the game, containing the primary logic and data structures.
+It connects the game's data, operations, and presentation layers, aligning with the Model-View-Controller (MVC) design pattern.
+While I primarily use this pattern in my personal projects, it has proven reliable, even when working with legacy systems that predate widespread adoption of design patterns.

+#### **Main**

+The `Main` class is responsible for initializing and launching the game.
+While the `Start` class fires up the application, `Main` handles the setup and execution of the game.

+- **Workflow**:
+  1. Creates a `Game` object, which holds all the game's data.
+  2. Creates a `Player` object, which contains player-specific data (though some overlap with the `Game` object exists).
+  3. Instantiates a `GameEngine` object, which drives the game's logic.
+  4. Uses `SwingUtilities` to launch a GUI-based version of the game.

+#### **Game Engine**

+The `GameEngine` class bridges the `Game` and `Player` objects with the View and Controller components.
+It serves as the primary logic layer, managing gameplay flow and interaction.

+##### Key Methods:

+- **`getTime()`**
+  Retrieves the number of moves remaining, representing the time left in the game.

+- **`getStatus()`**
+  Returns the player's current strength and wisdom as a formatted string.

+- **`getRoom()`**
+  Retrieves the name of the current room or provides special descriptions, such as for "poisoned waters."
+  - Checks for special conditions like poisoned waters.
+  - Retrieves and formats the room description from the `Game` object.

+- **`getItems()`**
+  Lists visible items in the current room as a formatted string.

+- **`getExits()`**
+  Displays available exits in the current room.
+  - Note: The original game didn’t show exits, but they have been added for clarity.

+- **`getSpecialExits()`**
+  Displays any special exits for the current room.

+- **`getMessage()`**
+  Retrieves the message for the player's previous move.
+  - Includes special warnings if the player is in poisoned waters, such as low strength warnings.

+- **`getCommands()`**
+  Retrieves the last three commands entered by the player for display in the UI.

+- **`processCommand(String command)`**
+  Processes player input and executes game logic.
+  - Adds the command to the recent command list.
+  - Determines the current panel (e.g., normal gameplay or special scenarios like poisoned waters).
+  - Parses the command to determine the verb and noun.
+  - Executes the command and updates game state.
+  - Handles special scenarios, such as loading a game or navigating poisoned waters.
+  - Determines the appropriate panel to display after command execution.

+- **`getResponseType()`**
+  Determines the type of response expected:
+  - Normal command processing.
+  - `Give` item response.
+  - `Shelter` response.

+- **`processGive(String input)`**
+  Handles the "give" command.
+  - Validates the input to ensure it refers to an NPC present in the current room.
+  - If the input is invalid, it generates an error response.
+  - Resets the response type to normal after processing.

+- **`processShelter(String input)`**
+  Manages the shelter command, requiring the player to choose one of three options.
+  - If the input is invalid, an error is returned.
+  - Resets the response type to normal after processing.

+- **`setPanel(int panelId)`**
+  Switches the displayed panel to the one specified by `panelId`.

+- **`resetPanel()`**
+  Refreshes the current game panel to update the display.
+  - Note: After updating, the cursor does not return to the input field.

+- **`checkEndGame()`**
+  Checks if the `endGame` flag has been triggered in the `Game` object.

+- **`getFinalScore()`**
+  Calculates the player's final score at the end of the game.

+- **`determinePanel()`**
+  Determines which panel should display after processing the player's command:
+  - `2`: Lightning panel.
+  - `3`: Message panel.
+  - Otherwise: Normal gameplay panel.

+---

+The **GameEngine** class is the game's powerhouse, managing both logic and interaction seamlessly.
+It allows the game to dynamically adapt to player input and ensures a smooth gameplay experience.
 **Game**

 This object stores everything related to the game that isn't player specific (though there are some elements that are actually player